-The Company is a member of the New York Stock Exchange (NYSE), the BATS Exchange, Inc (BATS) and numerous clearinghouses.
+The Company is a member of the New York Stock Exchange (NYSE), the Chicago Board of Options Exchange Global Markets, Inc (CBOE), and numerous clearinghouses.
 Clearing deposits are included within Deposits with Clearing Organizations on the Consolidated Statements of Financial Condition.
 Under the membership agreements, members are generally required to guarantee performance of other members.
 Additionally, if a member becomes unable to satisfy its obligations to the clearinghouse, other members would be required to meet these shortfalls.
 To mitigate these performance risks, the exchanges and clearinghouses often require members to post collateral.
 The Company's maximum potential liability under these arrangements cannot be quantified.
 However, the potential for the Company to be required to make payments under these arrangements is remote.
 Accordingly, no contingent liability is recorded on the Consolidated Statements of Financial Condition for these arrangements.

-(20) Collateralized Transactions
+(22) Collateralized Transactions

 The Company enters into reverse repurchase agreements, repurchase agreements, securities borrowed and securities loaned transactions in order to, among other things, acquire securities to cover short positions, accommodate clients' needs, earn residual interest spreads and finance the Company's inventory positions.
 Under these transactions, the Company either receives or provides collateral, including securities.
 The Company receives collateral in connection with reverse repurchase agreements and securities borrowed transactions, and pledges collateral, including cash and securities, to collateralize repurchase agreements and enter into securities lending transactions.
 Under many agreements, the Company is permitted to repledge securities held as collateral.
-As of December 31, 2019 and 2018, the fair value of securities accepted as collateral was \$88,777 and \$214,921 respectively, of which, \$0 was re-pledged to other counterparties as of December 31 2019 and 2018.
+As of December 31, 2020 and 2019, the fair value of securities accepted as collateral was \$40,464 and \$88,777 respectively, of which, \$0 was repledged to other counterparties as of December 31, 2020 and 2019.